phetsims/phet-info/doc/new-dev-onboarding.md

 - Console.log
   - A favorite amongst javascript developers, console.log allows you to log values to the console, which can help devs take a peek into what is happening in the code at run time.
 - Debugger
-  - You can use the `debugger` keyword in code to set a breakpoint that allows you to explore code in a paused state in a console.
+  - You can insert the `debugger` keyword in code to set a breakpoint that allows you to explore code in a paused state in a console.
 - [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/)
-  - Chrome Dev Tools provides powerful features for debugging and examining code.
+  - Chrome Dev Tools is built into the Chrome browser and provides a set of powerful web development tools for debugging and examining code.
-  - Most developers on the team use Chrome for development and then test for performance and bugs on other browsers.
+  - Most developers on the team use Chrome for development and test for performance and bugs on other browsers.
 If you have a different preference do not feel obligated to use Chrome.
-  - A [handy tutorial](https://developer.chrome.com/docs/devtools/javascript/) for debugging Javascript in Chrome Dev Tools.
+  - This is a [handy tutorial](https://developer.chrome.com/docs/devtools/javascript/) for debugging Javascript in Chrome Dev Tools.
 - Helper Tool
   - The Helper tool will display information about PhET components, helping devs navigate and implement the internal code.
   - How to use:
-    - Load a common code repo (ex.
-Sun).
+    - Load a sim or common code repo
     - Press `Ctrl+Shift+H` (The helper tool box will appear)
-    - Click on the component you want to know more about.
+    - Click on the component you want to know more about

 ### Phetmarks